Topological states in superlattices of HgTe-class materials for engineering three-dimensional flat bands: Ideal Weyl semimetal in H g T e /H g S e superlattices

 \Cref{fig : L6.27}(a) displays the band structure of the infinite superlattice along the high-symmetry lines S-$\Gamma$-Z close to the Fermi level.
 It constitutes an inverted band gap of 13.1\,meV on the $\Gamma$-Z line.
 A careful exploration of states near the band anticrossing points reveals linear band crossing typical of Weyl semimetals along the path X$_1$-$\Gamma_{1}$-Y$_1$, as shown in ~\Cref{fig : L6.27}(b).
 We define $\Gamma_{1}$=(0,0,$k_z^*$), X$_1=(0.1\pi/a,0,k_z^*)$ and Y$_1=(0,0.1\pi/a,k_z^*)$, with $k_z^*=0.0506$\,{\AA$^{-1}$}.
 We find a total of eight symmetry related Weyl points constrained by the presence of $C_{2x}T$ and $C_{2y}T$ symmetries with respect to the planes at $k_x$=0 and $k_y$=0\cite{ruan2016ideal}.
 Their positions in the BZ are $(0,\pm k_\parallel^*, \pm k_z^*)$ for the four Weyl points with chirality $+1$ and $(\pm k_\parallel^*, 0, \pm k_z^*)$ for the other four with chirality $-1$, where we have defined $k_\parallel^*=0.0077$\,{\AA$^{-1}$}.
 Interestingly, these Weyl nodes appear at the Fermi level, showing that the superlattice structure realizes ideal Weyl semimetal phase in their pristine state in contrast to HgTe~\cite{HgTe_weyl}.

-Orbital resolved band structure further reveals that the $p$-bands of Se and Te dominate near the Fermi level.
-In addition to the band inversion present in bulk HgTe and HgSe, a new band inversion between $p_z$-Se and $p_{x,y}$-Te orbitals is present at the $\Gamma$ point which is essential for the creation of the Weyl phase.
+The orbital-resolved band structure further reveals that the $p$-bands of Se and Te dominate near the Fermi level.
+In addition to the band inversion present in bulk HgTe and HgSe, also in this superlattice we find a new band inversion between $\ket{3/2,\pm3/2}$-Se and $\ket{3/2,\pm1/2}$-Te orbitals at the $\Gamma$ point which is essential for the creation of the Weyl phase.
 The system thus has multiple band inversions at the $\Gamma$ point.
 The symmetry is reduced to D$_{2d}$ due to the interface.
 In general, the symmetry reduction creates a camel-back-shaped band in the valence bands and an inverse camel-back structure in the conduction bands along the $\Gamma$-Z high-symmetry line.
 The same camel-back feature has been found for bulk HgTe in the presence of doping or strain, which also breaks the bulk symmetry.

 A material with inversion and time-reversal symmetry would have doubly degenerate bands due to Kramers's degeneracies.
 The splitting between the spin-orbit split bands gives a measure of the bulk inversion asymmetry (BIA)\cite{ruan2016ideal}.
 To create Weyl points in HgTe materials class, both BIA and symmetry reduction to $D_{2d}$ are needed.
 The parameter $\alpha$ governing the first-order term in \textbf{k} of the BIA has been estimated to be small in HgTe ($\alpha=0.208$ {\AA} eV) \cite{ruan2016ideal}.
 Due to the small value of ${k_\parallel}^*$, the third-order term in \textbf{k} can be neglected.
 For the considered superlattice, the spin-orbit split bands reported in ~\Cref{fig : L6.27}(b) cross each other in the conduction band.
 Curiously, at this crossing point, the BIA is accidentally zero.
 Later, this observation will serve useful in understanding the progression of topological phases under applied external strain.